 Professor Lefkowitz teaches courses that draw upon his broad interests in Greek and Latin language, literature, and culture, including topics in myth, epic, drama, intellectual history, and the reception of the classical past in the contemporary world.
-Recent courses include "Classical Mythology" and "The Birth of Comedy"; honors seminars on Ovid, Virgil, Roman Comedy, Ancient Drama in Performance, and Homer; Elementary Greek and Latin; and Intermediate language courses on Homer, Seneca, Catullus, and Roman rhetoric.
-He has also supervised directed readings on Aristophanes and on the history of Classics as a discipline.
-Outside of the classroom Jeremy is approaching intermediate status as a student of Sanskrit and is busy working with Swarthmore students in outreach efforts teaching Latin to children and adults in a number of local schools and community organizations.
+Recent courses include "Classical Mythology" and "The Birth of Comedy"; honors seminars on Ovid, Virgil, Roman Comedy, Ancient Drama in Performance, and Homer; Elementary Greek and Latin; Intermediate language courses on Homer, Greek oratory, Seneca, Catullus, and Roman rhetoric; and directed readings on Aristophanes and on "Classics and its Discontents".
+Off campus, Jeremy works with Swarthmore students in outreach efforts teaching Latin to children and adults in a number of local public schools and community organizations.

 "Swarthmore is a wonderful place to teach and study Classics.
 Classics is in many ways a kind of microcosm of liberal arts education.
 Studying the ancient world involves drawing on knowledge and methods from every branch of the humanities and social sciences, and from many of the natural sciences, too.
 This makes Classics one of the most dynamic, interdisciplinary fields in the humanities.
 But, as a microcosm of the liberal arts, Classics also faces many of the same challenges that confront institutions like Swarthmore, including addressing historical and persistent shortcomings in diversity and inclusion.
 Over the past decade the department at Swarthmore has been seeking ways to open up the field of Classics, to transform what has often been viewed as an exclusive, staid, and elitist area of study into a more inclusive, diverse, and dynamic one.
 It is an incredibly exciting time to study the ancient world.
 But this work has only just begun.
 My hope is that the next decade will see an even more radical evolution of Classics both on campus and beyond, as we not only continue to broaden the boundaries and parameters of what and how we study, but also as we seek ways to make our field more responsive to and representative of the diverse society of which it forms such a vital part.
 Classics has always been about philology (love of words) and the unearthing and re-animating of buried, silenced worlds.
 Greek and Latin are profoundly beautiful and rich languages, but enlightened voices in our field – including many of our past and current students – are calling on us to extend our love of words to include more ancient languages and to widen our vision to include the lost and buried histories of more societies and cultures of the ancient world.
 Most importantly, we urgently need to work toward a future when everyone, regardless of race, color, creed, gender, sexuality, and nationality, feels that they have something to gain from and contribute to the study of the ancient world."